Vincent Flemmi: Benjamin murder

 The murder of Francis Benjamin, for which the Bear had gotten the life sentence, was a particularly ugly one.
 After he'd shot Benjamin in the head, using a gun that belonged to a cop, the Bear had cut off the head to avoid any ballistics evidence tracing the gun to the crime.
 But they fingered him anyhow.

 Later life and death

+Flemmi became a drug abuser during the 1960s.
 In 1975, while serving an eleven-to-eighteen-year sentence for assault with intent to commit murder, he'd received one of the state's first weekend furloughs from prison.
-Vincent had immediately fled, and was not apprehended until three years later, in Maryland, Maine.
+Vincent immediately fled, and was not apprehended until three years later, in Baltimore, Maryland when he was arrested on charges of assaulting a woman.
+He was extradited to Massachusetts and returned to the prison at Walpole.
 On October 16, 1979, Vincent died of a drug overdose at the state prison in Norfolk, Massachusetts.